|Nutrition Facts (per serving)|

 Stir well.
 Serve and enjoy.

 - Pouring soda and cream together can create a lot of fizz, and it can get out of hand fast.
 The drink may also curdle when the soda hits the dairy cream.
 This varies with the soda brand because some contain more citric acid than others.
 To avoid both of these issues, always pour the cola very slowly.

 - The vodka doesn't have to be the best because there's so much going on in this drink.
 Save a little money by pouring whichever vodka you enjoy most and have in stock.

 - Bartenders often shake the vodka, coffee liqueur, and cream with ice, then strain the drink into an ice-filled glass and top it with soda.

 - Similarly, stir the drink after adding the cream, then slowly pour the soda on top for a semi-layered drink.

 - Play with the ratio of ingredients as you see fit.
 Some Colorado bulldog fans prefer a full 1 1/2-ounce shot of vodka with 3/4 ounce each of the coffee liqueur and cream.
-Pour just a splash of soda or 2 ounces to suit your taste.
+Pour just a splash of soda or up to 2 ounces to suit your taste.

 - When the drink is made in a tall Collins glass, it's sometimes simply called a bulldog.